sharon-mg/Github-QoL-Chrome-Extension/README.md

 A Chrome extension that adds quality-of-life improvements to GitHub, including a PR link copier and workflows filter.

-## PR Link Copier

-Adds a small copy icon to pull request pages and the Pull Requests list page, letting you instantly copy a formatted, clickable link for Slack — with or without approvers.

-Because typing PR links (and tagging people) is overrated 😎.

 ---

 ## 🚀 Features